 Setting up logical logging locations is a best practice that makes it easier to collect logs and reduce the time to send logs to support.
 Configuring 3rd party components to log into the same location is ideal as well.
-Establishing a "log" directory in the root of the disk structure and logging there is recommended:
+Establishing a volume dedicated to logs, separate from the OS and application volumes is recommended, e.g.:

+E:\I3\IC\Log

-D:\GCTI\log /log
+/log